 - 28 November 2016 – Ethical perspectives on the use of automous computer systems on professional practices

-All events will take place at the University of Cambridge, Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), Alison Richard Building, 7 West Road, Cambridge, CB3 9DT.
+All events took place at the University of Cambridge, Centre for Research in the Arts, Social Sciences and Humanities (CRASSH).

 Photo credit: Fernanda Viégas, “Chromogram”, on Wikipedia – CC BY 2.0